wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-govern-information/includes/configure-retention-policies.md

 Enter a description of the retention policy's purpose.

 ## Step 2: Settings
 The first decision you need to make when configuring the settings for the retention policy is which path to take, basic or advanced.
-The basic path, along with its branches, is represented by the settings under the heading, **Do you want to retain content?** The advanced path is represented by the settings under the heading. **Need more options?
-The basic branch applies to all content in the locations you choose, while the advanced path lets you set more granular application options**.
+The basic path, along with its branches, is represented by the settings under the heading, **Do you want to retain content?** The advanced path is represented by the settings under the heading. **Need more options?** The basic branch applies to all content in the locations you choose, while the advanced path lets you set more granular application options.

 > [!NOTE]
-> Information the user should notice even if skimmingWhile the advanced **Need more options?** path still exists today, a best practice is to use retention labels instead when you need to apply granular retention settings.
+> While the advanced **Need more options?** path still exists today, a best practice is to use retention labels instead when you need to apply granular retention settings.
 It is not covered here for that reason.

 ### Do you want to retain content?